felixdrp/ollama-js-tutorial/RAG.md

 Key points:

++ Keeping data secure and private.
+It allows users to link to private knowledge sources, such as emails, notes, or articles, to improve responses.
++ Minimise the probability of LLM hallucinations.
-+ Enhancing the accuracy and reliability of generative AI models with facts fetched from external sources.
++ Enhancing the accuracy and reliability of generative AI models with facts fetched from external sources, not integrated on the model itself.
 Equivalent to have a library at the disposition of the LLM.
 + Deeper dive into a current or more specific topic.
 For example last news or studies.
 + Faster and more economic than LLM model fine-tunning.
-+ It allows users to link to private knowledge sources, such as emails, notes, or articles, to improve responses while keeping data secure and private.
+Train a LLM model on 2024 is expensive.

 How it works: